nikunjk9/HealthEase/README.md

-# MedBooker
+# HealthEase

-Welcome to MedBooker, where we've developed a secure appointment booking system for healthcare providers, featuring three-tier authentication and seamless online payments through Razorpay for a hassle-free experience.
+Welcome to HealthEase, where we've developed a secure appointment booking system for healthcare providers, featuring three-tier authentication and seamless online payments through Razorpay for a hassle-free experience.

 ## 🧑🏻‍💻 How It Works